15 University Libraries jobs in the United Kingdom

 permanent

 We are looking for an enthusiastic and self-motivated Library Assistant to join our dedicated team.
-You will be based at Guildford and Horsley Libraries, you will also be required to work at Cobham Library.
+You will be based at Epsom Library, you will also be required to work at Ewell, Banstead and Ashtead Libraries.

 Libraries are spaces for social interaction, learning and cultural experiences, acting as an economic enabler providing support for local communities and businesses.
 Surrey's libraries offer vital services to all members of their communities.